kthjm/chenv/README.md

 A CLI tool to deploy chrome extension continuously by enviroment variables.

-No longer need to touch zip file in chrome extension development.
+No longer need to touch zip file in development.

 <!-- ![](https://nysanda.files.wordpress.com/2014/11/shaolinwoodenmen_hongkonglegends_movie_29.png) -->